Melee (game): Gameplay

-Melee is an arena combat game where each player generates a character by purchasing Strength, Dexterity and equipment as part of a point-based character creation system, and then these characters fight via a tactical combat system that uses six-sided dice.
+Melee is a game of arena combat in which each player generates their character by purchasing Strength, Dexterity and even equipment as part of a point-based character creation system, and then these characters fight using a tactical combat system involving six-sided dice.

 Every figure has a strength and dexterity attribute; the sum of the two must equal 24 for a starting character.

 Strength governs the size of weapons used, with higher strength weapons allowing an increase to the damage inflicted in combat, and also serves as "hit points," dictating how much damage a character can take.
 Dexterity determines how the chance of hitting an opponent.

 Movement

 Each character has a Movement Allowance (MA) that indicates how many hexes can be moved each turn.
 The map also has megahexes (an arrangement of six hexes around a central hex), which governs the range of missile weapons.
-Armor ca be worn to reduce the amount of damage taken in combat at the cost of a lower Dexterity and movement allowance.
+Armor can be worn to reduce the amount of damage taken in combat at the cost of a lower Dexterity and movement allowance.